SMU-SIS/reacolo/packages/core/README.md

 ## Context

-The main feature of Reacolo relies on one main component `<Context>`.
-These component is used to define the where and when of an adaptive cross-device application.
+The main feature of Reacolo relies on one main component `<Context>`. the `<Context>` component is used to define the where and when of an adaptive cross-device application.

 Contexts are defined by a set of "matchers" compared to the properties of a context object.